 There are no expressed or implied warranties associated with the release, use, or interpretation of the data or information provided by Renewable EnerGIS.
 Specifically, no warranty is made that the GIS data or any subsequent updates will be error free and no warranty is made regarding the positional or thematic accuracy of the GIS data or information.
 The GIS data, information, and any features it depicts do not represent or confer any legal rights, privileges, benefits, boundaries or claims of any kind.
-Utilization of EnerGIS demonstrates understanding and acceptance of the legal rights, privileges, benefits, boundaries or claims of any kind.
-Utilization of EnerGIS demonstrates understanding and acceptance of the layers, can be found here by Renewable EnerGIS, including dates and sources of the layers, can be found here.
+Utilization of EnerGIS demonstrates understanding and acceptance of the GIS and the provided in Renewable EnerGIS users.
+Information about the data used in Renewable EnerGIS, including dates and sources of the layers, can be found here.

 Layer Name: